samuleal/hol02/README.md

 ![](https://github.com/samuleal/hol02/blob/main/images/image014.jpg?raw=true)

 _Figure 11.
 Nginx welcome screen after installation.
-Access is granted if one directly uses de IP._
+Access is granted if one directly uses the IP._

 Connection this instance to the S3 bucket is much easier, as there is an internet gateway.
 After installation of the keys, it can be easily accessed.